gromacs/gromacs/docs/dev-manual/code-formatting.rst

 ^^^^^^^^^^^^^^^^^^^

 This script runs ``clang-format`` on modified files and reports/applies the results.
-By default, the current HEAD commit is compared to the work tree, and files that
+By default, the current HEAD commit on the source branch is compared to the work tree, and files that

 1. are different between these two trees and